Federalist No. 54: Background

-Prior to the Constitution, the Articles of Confederation stated that the apportionment of taxation was based on the land value in each state, causing states to depreciate the value of their land so they weren't burdened with the overwhelming amount of taxes that they had to pay.
+Prior to the Constitution, the Articles of Confederation stated that the apportionment of taxation was based on the land value in each state, causing states to depreciate the value of their land so they weren't burdened with the amount of taxes that they had to pay.
 To prevent states from manipulating the numbers, Madison wanted to create a system where both taxes and the number of representatives were based on the population, so that if a state claimed too large of a population to gain more seats in the House of Representatives, they would have to pay higher taxes.
-While this proposal found support, it led to a major problem: the slave states had large populations of slaves, who were ineligible to vote; if they were counted in the population, the slave states would have more seats in the House.
+While this proposal found support, it led to a problem: the slave states had large populations of slaves, who were ineligible to vote; if they were counted in the population, the slave states would have more seats in the House.

 A national convention was assembled for May 1787, to revise the Articles of Confederation.
 The problem of how to count slaves was a major issue.
 Southerners wanted slaves to count fully because it would increase the number of representatives allotted to slave-holding states.
-On the other hand, northern delegates wanted the slaves not to count at all.
+On the other hand, northern delegates wanted the slaves not to count.
 As they saw it, slaves were not free citizens, and were considered mere property by their masters.
-After a long deliberation Madison came to a compromise that counted slaves as three-fifths of a person.
+After a long deliberation, Madison came to a compromise that counted slaves as three-fifths of a person.